TakundaMuzunze/TakundaMuzunze/README.md

 Frontend Developer/UX Designer
 ------------------------------

-UX Design intern & Computer Science student skilled in designing and developing responsive web-based applications using HTML5 & CSS3 and CMS platforms.
+Computer Science student skilled in designing and developing responsive web-based applications using HTML5 & CSS3 and CMS platforms.
 Also possessing knowledge in UX and UI design.

 * 🌍  I'm based in Essex, UK
 * ✉️  You can contact me at [takmuzunze@gmail.com](mailto:takmuzunze@gmail.com)
-* 🧠  I'm learning Javascript
+* 🧠  I'm currently learning Javascript

 ### Skills